OssmanRauf/BreakingBadCast/README.md

 # BreakingBadCast
-web site with breaking bad cast info in ReactJs using Breaking Bad API
+Website with breaking bad cast info in ReactJs using Breaking Bad API